-The ATLA Historical Monographics Collections contain the full text of approximately 30,000 books on religion published between the 13th century and 1923.
-The database is divided into two sub-series, searchable separately or together.
-The first series, covering the 13th century to the 1893 World Parliament of Religions, includes many volumes in Aramaic, Arabic, Greek, Hebrew and other languages besides English, documenting the recovery of languages used during the biblical era.
-This first series provides an in-depth view of the way that interest in, and knowledge of, biblical languages emerged during the nineteenth century, an important foundation for today’s study and understanding of biblical languages.
-The second series, covering 1894-1923, presents a comprehensive picture of religion in America at the turn of the century.
-Subjects addressed in this series include the conflict between religion and science, the growing interest in Eastern religions and other world religions, and significant shifts in the religious identification of Americans.
+The ATLA Historical Monographs Collection contains the full text of approximately 30,000 books on religion published between the 13th century and 1923.
+The collection is particularly rich in publications from 1894-1923, which together present a comprehensive picture of religion in America at the turn of the century.
+Other subjects addressed in the collection include the nineteenth century conflict between religion and science, the growing interest in Eastern and other world religions, and significant shifts in the religious identification of Americans.

 This multi-disciplinary database provides full text for more than 4,650 journals, including full text for more than 3,900 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.

-New Testament Abstracts is a product of a partnership between ATLA and the Weston Jesuit School of Theology.
+New Testament Abstracts is a product of a partnership between ATLA and Boston College.
 The database is an indispensable research and bibliographic aid for scholars, librarians, clergy and students of the New Testament and its historical milieu.
 The database contains more than 33,000 article abstracts, 1,200 review abstracts, 12,600 book abstracts, and 50 software abstracts.
-Each year an additional 2,150 articles from more than 500 periodicals in numerous languages are selected for inclusion.
-In addition, nearly 850 current books are also summarized annually.
+Each year an additional 2,000 articles from more than 500 periodicals in numerous languages are selected for inclusion.
+In addition, nearly 900 current books are also summarized annually.
 Article coverage in the database dates back to 1985.

 Old Testament Abstracts is a product of a partnership between ATLA and the Catholic Biblical Association.
 The database features indexing and abstracts for journal articles, monographs, multi-author works, and software related to Old Testament studies.
 Abstracts from over 450 journals are included.
 All abstracts are in English, regardless of the language of the original work.
 Topics covered include antiquities, archaeology, biblical theology, philology and much more.
 Coverage in the database dates back to 1978.